pejmanmemar/MyWatchlist/README.md

 ```

 # Demo
+In this demo, you will see:

-- Search for a movie and add it to the movie watchlist:
+- Search for a movie using the app
+- Add the movie to your watchlist

 ![screen-gif](./demo/part_1.gif)

-- Watched movies for a specific user:
+- View watched movies for a specific user

 ![screen-gif](./demo/part_2.gif)

-- List of TV shows and upcoming episodes:
+- View list of TV shows and upcoming episodes

 ![screen-gif](./demo/part_3.gif)